TRY OUR FREE APP

 Now that we’ve got a sense of what the fourth person POV is, let’s look at how some authors have applied it in their work, and how you can do so in your own stories.

-It can be the viewpoint of a community
+Fourth person POV can be the viewpoint of a community

 Stories can use the fourth person POV to show the shared life experiences of communities, especially those often underrepresented in literature.
 Instead of learning about certain feelings, thoughts, and events through a single narrator, the reader finds out new information through a collective voice.

-This perspective can also help authors create a sense of “psychic distance” from the narrator…
+However, this perspective can also help authors create a sense of “psychic distance” from the narrator…

 It can add a sense of mystery and dissociation

-Depending on the theme and mood of your work, using the fourth person POV could prove very effective in conveying a specific emotional tone.
 For example, if you’re writing a dystopian novel and want your reader to feel like an outsider looking in, using “we” and “us” can make them feel a sense of unease and distance from the narrative voice, as someone who is outside of the group.

-It can create a layered mix of narratives
+Fourth person creates a layered mix of narratives

-One of the best things about the fourth person POV is that you can alternate it with the first person perspective to create a unique and layered narrative
+One of the best things about the fourth person POV is that you can alternate it with the first person perspective to create a unique and layered narrative.

 For example, in Akwaeke Emezi’s debut novel Freshwater — which tells the story of Ada, a young Nigerian woman who’s possessed by various spirits — the author includes several chapters that are narrated by the communal voice of the spirits: